CheekyGhost-Labs/SwiftSemantics/README.md

 # SwiftSemantics

+# ARCHIVED:

+This repo has been archived as I re-wrote the concept as a new project named [SyntaxSparrow Project](https://github.com/CheekyGhost-Labs/SyntaxSparrow)

+Please use [SyntaxSparrow Project](https://github.com/CheekyGhost-Labs/SyntaxSparrow), however please note that Declarations are no longer flattened, they are heirachial to avoid having to put a basic `parent` type etc.

+Happy Coding 🙂

 ### Note:
 This repo is a clone of the now archived [SwiftSemantics Project](https://github.com/SwiftDocOrg/SwiftSemantics).
 Had some annoyances around PR's with an archived repo, so opted to duplicate it.